 Bio Ilana Sachar

 Ilana is a BA (UNISA) graduate, with majors in Communication and Industrial Psychology.
-She has 10 years’ experience as a FAMAC accredited family mediator and an ADR Group (UK) accredited commercial and civil mediator.
-In addition she has more than 20 years’ experience as a communication specialist.
+She has 10 years of experience as a FAMAC accredited family mediator and an ADR Group (UK) accredited commercial and civil mediator.
+In addition, she has more than 20 years of experience as a communication specialist.

 Ilana believes in empowering people and few things are as empowering as knowledge and the ability to communicate our needs and aspirations clearly.

 Communication specialist at Caltex (later Chevron) South Africa, where her roles and responsibilities encompassed facilitating change management in respect of redistribution of roles and responsibilities due to restructuring, the creation of new working teams, and the amalgamation of different departments.
 She participated in creating effective training material, including personal development programmes to enable people to better handle change, and understanding management styles and how they affect one another.

 Able to comfortably interact with staff across the board, Ilana’s experience has taught her that if people can be assisted to communicate with each other, almost all disputes can be resolved before they grow into conflicts.
 An important element of this is understanding people, their issues, and how conflict develops.